La Jolla coastal cliffs at sunset

 George's at the Cove

-Ocean terrace dining that has defined La Jolla's culinary identity for decades.
+The rooftop terrace that has defined La Jolla's culinary identity for decades — and still does.

 Culture